 - Errand/Escort desk

-In addition to these, the Roswell Park Pastoral Care Program is currently supported by 59 active volunteers.
+In addition to these, the Roswell Park Spiritual Care Program is currently supported by 59 active volunteers.
 These volunteers visited more than 20,000 patients in 2011.
 Another volunteer-supported project is our Gift Shop.
 In 2011, the Roswell Park Alliance Foundation Gift Shop contributed $153,000 in Quality of Life grants to Roswell Park.
-The grants are used to pay for the Artists-in-Residence program, coffee supplies for the coffee cart and hospitality room, along with other programs that create a more comfortable environment for the patients and their family members.
+The grants are used to pay for the Creative Arts Team, coffee supplies for the coffee cart and hospitality room, along with other programs that create a more comfortable environment for the patients and their family members.
 The 59 volunteers that work in the Gift Shop provide the “magic touch” with their excellent customer service skills.

 These are just a few examples of what volunteers do at Roswell Park.
 All in all, our volunteers provide service in 40 different programs or areas.
 Learn more about volunteering at Roswell Park.